djentlemen/django-modeltranslation-sync/README.md

 	$ python manage.py save_trans

-To load translated string to database use the following command:
+To load translated strings to database use the following command:

 	$ python manage.py load_trans